Derry dismantle Tyrone in stunning Ulster SFC win

 A brilliant point from Darren McCurry from far out on the wing was Tyrone's only point from play in the first half.

-After a sluggish start to their preliminary round win over Fermanagh, and a generally slow start to their championship season, it was expected Tyrone would be sharp and fully of intensity but instead it was Derry who had all the bite.
+After a sluggish start to their preliminary round win over Fermanagh, it was expected Tyrone would be sharp and fully of intensity on this occasion but instead it was Derry who had all the bite.

-Tyrone had to try something and another ineffective game from Cathal McShane saw him replaced at the break with Darragh Canavan and Mickey O'Neill brought up to try and inject some new life into the flailing outgoing champions.
+Tyrone had to try something after the break and another ineffective game from Cathal McShane saw him replaced with Darragh Canavan and Mickey O'Neill brought in to try and inject some new life into the flailing outgoing champions.

-Darren McCurry was their sole bright spot with 0-4 while Derry's support cast were superb.
+McCurry was their sole bright spot with 0-4 while Derry's support cast were superb.

-It was felt Shane McGuigan would have to shoot the lights out for Derry to win, but he didn't have to.
+It was felt McGuigan would have to shoot the lights out for Derry to win, but that theory proved plain wrong.

-He still finished with 1-4 but the accuracy of Niall Loughlin, who scored 0-7 including six from placed balls, and the scores from Conor Doherty, Benny Heron and Ethan Doherty were massive in the first half.
+He still finished with 1-4 but the accuracy of Niall Loughlin, who scored 0-7 including six from placed balls, and the scores from the two Dohertys and Heron were massive in the first half.

-The industry of Gareth McKinless, who blocked and disrupted and supported, was huge although he was subdued some when Conor Meyler moved on to him in the second half.
+The industry of McKinless, who blocked and disrupted and supported, was huge although he was subdued somewhat when Conor Meyler moved on to him in the second half.

 Derry's full-forward line finished with 1-13 as they kept picking Tyrone off at will.

-As the chants of 'Derry, Derry' rang out around Healy Park, Tyrone were in meltdown with McKenna picking up a second yellow and several other Tyrone players getting booked for petulance as they saw their grip on their Ulster title end.
+As the chants of 'Derry, Derry' rang out around Healy Park, Tyrone were in meltdown with McKenna picking up a second yellow and several other Tyrone players getting booked for petulance as they saw their grip on the Ulster title end.

 Whether they can keep any grip on their All-Ireland crown will depend on how they can regroup and regather themselves in the coming weeks.